|

 I hope you have a great day trip to Geneva, especially if it’s your first time.
 It’s a fascinating city to visit, with plenty to do year-round.

-If you enjoy your day trip, you can return at a later date to see more things, or to combine it with visits to other nearby cities such as Lyon, Bern, Lausanne, and Zurich.
+If you enjoy your day trip, you can return at a later date to see more things, or to combine it with visits to other nearby cities and attractions.
+Check out my guide to day trips from Geneva here.